If you love gluten free chocolate trifle, why not take it a step further and create a delicious gluten-free chocolate cake trifle?

-I used this Pamela’s gluten-free flour blend in this recipe.
-Just check the tags when shopping for gluten-free flour!
-Using Raley’s Shelf Guide, I was able to quickly identify that this flour is gluten-free but also minimally processed.
+I used Pamela’s gluten free flour blend in this recipe.
+Just check the tags when shopping for gluten free flour!
+Using Raley’s Shelf Guide, I was able to quickly identify that this flour is gluten free but also minimally processed.

 *Tip: I like to make my squares uniform, and not too big.
 To achieve this, I line a baking sheet (with edges) with parchment paper.
 I pour the batter in and spread it out to be about 1/2 inch thick.
 It also bakes a LOT faster this way.